dcts/12startups12months/README.md

 - ✅**shillcoin.info**: LAUNCHED! check out => https://shillcoin.info .
 Evaluate all crypto predictions made by youtubers and create a ranking.
 - **private-text-drop.com**: holochain proof of concept app where you can securely exchange api keys and passwords.
 Disappearing messages.
 All open source on holochain.
 No tracking.

+# Business Idea
+- **Rustbootcamp.com**: Open Source rust bootcamp in lewagon style, with "lecture", excercises (with tests) and flashcards.
+10 sessions to master rust.
+Introduction and theory / concept as well as 1 or 2 projects.
+Target people interested in holochain.

 # Code related
 - **GEM & NodeJS package**: ISOWeek NPM package and ruby GEM (add with testing)
 ```js